 Directors who are not also executive officers of the Company are required to hold shares of the Company's common stock or DSUs with a value equal to three times the amount of the annual cash retainer paid to directors.
-Directors are required to achieve the stock ownership guideline by January 10, 2023 (the fifth anniversary of the adoption of the stock ownership guidelines) or within five years of first appointment to the Board, whichever is later.
-As of April 26, 2023, all directors have met these share ownership guidelines or, at the discretion of the Board, have received a short-term waiver from the Board.
-Until the stock ownership guideline is achieved, each director is encouraged to retain 60% of net shares or DSUs received through the Company's stock incentive plans.
+Directors were required to achieve the stock ownership guideline by January 10, 2023 (the fifth anniversary of the adoption of the stock ownership guidelines) or within five years of first appointment to the Board, whichever is later.
+As of April 25, 2024, all directors have met these share ownership guidelines.